andreww/fox/DoX/FoX.md

 The astute developer is reminded that all times the final reference documentation is the source, which is publically available.

+Worked examples of the use of these APIs may be found in the `examples/` subdirectory.

 ## Other things

 * [Hints for debugging](|Debugging|)